Coggeshall: Coggeshall jobs

 The phrase is said to have originated one day when Coggeshall's town clock chimed 11 times at noon.
-When the villagers heard that the town clock at Lexden had struck 12 times at 11 o'clock, they rode to the town to collect the missing stroke.
+When the townsfolk heard that the town clock at Lexden had struck 12 times at 11 o'clock, they rode to the town to collect the missing stroke.
 Other jobs included winching up a cow onto the church roof to eat the grass growing there, knocking down one of two windmills as there would not be enough wind for both of them, attempting to divert the course of the river with hurdles, hanging sheets over roads to prevent the wind from blowing disease into the town, chopping the head off a lamb to free it from a gate, removing stairs from a house to stop flood water entering and some appropriated from other 'fool centres', for example the classic 'fishing for the moon'.